Incline Skull Crushers: How To Do, Muscle Worked & Technique

 2. Incline Dumbbell Skull Crusher

-The incline dumbbell Skull Crusher, aka the incline tricep extension, helps to build muscle and strength in all three tricep heads.
+The incline dumbbell Skull crusher, aka the incline tricep extension, helps to build muscle and strength in all three tricep heads.

 The advantage of doing extension movements is that you can achieve a deeper stretch in the muscle, which may hopefully activate more muscle fibers.